-Safety procedures for using chemical methods can be found in IWP/JSA Number: TAC IWP/JSA-013, Vegetative Debris Management.
+Safety procedures for using chemical methods can be found in IWP/JSA Number: MB-IWP/JSA-003, Facility and Ground Maintenance and MB-IWP/JSA-069 Vegetative Debris Management.

-The current list of Moab UMTRA approved herbicides is provided in Appendix C. All manufacturer safety data sheets (SDS) for these herbicides can be located on the DOE SharePoint webpage and next to the herbicide storage cabinet.
+The current list of Moab UMTRA approved herbicides is provided in the Moab UMTRA Project Revegetation Operations and Maintenance Manual for the Moab Site (DOE-EM/GJTAC2262).
+All manufacturer safety data sheets (SDS) for these herbicides can be located on site.
 Any new herbicide must be approved by Health & Safety before purchasing and application.